Hans Schlange-Schöningen: Life

-He was a member of the German Bundestag from its first election in 1949 until 9 June 1950.
-From 1953 to 1955 he was German ambassador in Great Britain.
+He was a member of the German Bundestag from its first election in 1949 until 9 June 1950, in this role he advocated for a CDU-SPD Grand Coalition but this was unsuccessful and a right-wing coalition was formed that Schöningen did not participate in.
+He was considered the leading presidential candidate CDU politicians who didn't want to enforce Theodor Heuss but Konrad Adenauer lobbied the party to support Heuss, and Schöningen's chances at the presidency where destroyed when he began personally attacking Heuss.
+After these failures he left politics and served as German consul to the UK and then from 1953 to 1955 as ambassador.
 He was married with Margarete von Nagy (1890–1975) and had four children.
-His son Ernst-Siegfried Schlange-Schöningen (1914-2005) was German ambassador.
+His son Ernst-Siegfried Schlange-Schöningen (1914–2005) was German ambassador.